-Here at Magigoo we strive to make your 3D printing experience as easy and as reliable as possible.
+Here at Magigoo we strive to ensure that you, the user has a smooth and reliable 3D printing experience.
 We do our utmost to make our products easy to use and to continually improve the performance and user experience of our products.
 We have included some information from your feedback and questions below.
-If this information still does not answer your questions, feel free to drop us a line at firstname.lastname@example.org
+If this information still does not answer your questions, feel free to drop us a line at email@example.com

 1. The print is still warping what can I do?